jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-08-checkpoint.md

 the second case, $$y=15$$; whence the two numbers sought are 15 and 7.

-**683.** It is proper, however, to observe, that this calculation may be performed much more easily in another way.
+<span class="art">683</span> It is proper, however, to observe, that this calculation may be performed
+much more easily in another way.
 For, since
 $$x^2+2xy+y^2$$ and $$x^2-2xy+y^2$$ are squares,
 and since the values of $$x^2+y^2$$ and $$xy$$ are given,